alemesa/mapbox-covid19/TUTORIAL.md

 Let's use this API path https://corona.lmao.ninja/v2/jhucsse which returns a list of countries or provinces with COVID-19 stats.

-The response looks like this
+The response looks like this:

 ```json
 [{